What You Need to Know About Aerospace Engineering or Operations Technician

 The states with the most job growth for Aerospace Engineering or Operations Technician are Utah, Georgia, and Alabama.
 Watch out if you plan on working in Washington, Kansas, or North Dakota.
 These states have the worst job growth for this type of profession.

-The salary for Aerospace Engineering and Operations Technicians ranges between about $42,610 and $100,310 a year.
+The average yearly salary of an Aerospace Engineering or Operations Technician ranges between $42,610 and $100,310.

 Aerospace Engineering and Operations Technicians who work in Washington, Colorado, or Missouri, make the highest salaries.